wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/activity-engagement.md

 1. Select the required Team.
 1. At the Team Level, select the **Follow** icon.

 When successfully selected, an icon will show you're **Following** the Team.
-You will now receive regular updates on that Team's progress based on a default schedule.
+You'll now receive regular updates on that Team's progress based on a default schedule.
 You can adjust when you get these notifications by selecting the gear icon.

 ## Bookmark